 “I sent home several notes but his mother never called me to set a time.”

 “His mother is long gone,” Dad shocks me with this news.
 What about all the girlfriends.
-Weren’t they my mother?
+Were they not my mother?

 “He always says his mother is here, telling me what she has done for him.”